Myrmecology/Myrmecology/README.md

 ## Hi there 👋

+My name is Justin, I'm interested in all things JavaScript & Data Science!

-🔭 I’m currently working on ...
+🔭 I’m currently working on JavaScript coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JavaScript
-- 👯 I’m looking to collaborate on ...
+-   👯 I’m looking to collaborate on coding projects

 <!--